sphinx-contrib/spelling/issuetracker/doc/index.rst

      this issue tracker, debianbts_ and SOAPpy_ must be installed.
    - ``jira``: A Jira_ instance.
 With this issue tracker :confval:`issuetracker_url` must be set to the base url of the Jira instance to use.
-Otherwise a :class:`~exceptions.ValueError` is raised when resolving the first issue reference.
+Otherwise a :exc:`~exceptions.ValueError` is raised when resolving the first issue reference.

      .. versionadded:: 0.8